The logo is a pig framed between two angle brackets.

 The XProc spec defines additional functions that extend the XPath function library.
 You rarely need them and feel free to skip this part, but in some cases they come in handy.

-Reading System Properties
+Reading the System Properties

 p:system-property($property as xs:string) as xs:string